alphagov/government-service-design-manual/service-manual/design-and-content/data-visualisation.md

 Keep in mind these useful tips when creating your charts.

-* Start axes at zero unless there's good reason not to (ie: data is clustered at high values).
+* Start axes at zero unless there's good reason not to (ie data is clustered at high values).
 * Do not say too much, limit the number of data sets.
 * If needed, put legend at the top of the chart in the same order as the data in the chart.
 * Maximise the space available to the chart and remove chartjunk.